HISTORY OF WORLD BACKUP DAY

 - Pros: set it and forget it, amortized subscription pricing, offsite

-- Cons: slow initial backup, slow restore, may offer limited capacity (Example: iCloud, iDrive), the policy may change.
+- Cons: slow initial backup, slow restore, may offer limited free capacity (Example: iCloud, iDrive), the policy may change.
 Example: CrashPlan no longer offers a consumer product.
+Mozy Backup from Berkeley Data Systems, once owned by EMC (now Dell) then Carbonite, has been shut down.

 It’s even more important to test that backup, to see if you can successfully recover your data from the backup.
 I use all three methods: different media, different locations.
 And it’s always good to have one backup offsite.
 Redundancy of data is important.

-And this article will go out through my blog, Twitter, and Facebook.
+And this article will go out through my blog, Twitter, Facebook, Substack, Medium, and Vocal Media.

 The real test though is this: have you celebrated a successful World Data Recovery Day?